WTKZ: History

 By 1980, WKAP evolved into more of an adult contemporary music format.
-At the end of summer 1982, WKAP dropped the adult contemporary format for an adult standards format, which was known as the "Music Of Your Life."
+At the end of summer 1982, WKAP dropped the adult contemporary format for an adult standards format, which was known as the "Music Of Your Life".
 The station featured easy listening vocalists from the 1940s, 1950s, and 1960s, as well as big band music from the 1930s and 1940s.
 The station also played a limited number of soft pop songs from the 1970s.

 The station stayed with this format through the 1980s.
-In 1984, Gulf Broadcasting sold WKAP to Holt Broadcasting, which at the time also owned 95.1 WZZO.
+In 1984, Gulf Broadcasting sold WKAP to Holt Broadcasting, which at the time also owned WZZO.
 WKAP stayed with its standards music format, but added a bit more baby boomer pop, including Elvis Presley and The Beatles.
 In the late 1980s, the station was sold to Gulf Broadcasting in the late 1970s.

-In 1990, though, WKAP switched to a satellite radio oldies music format, playing mostly songs from 1964-1969 with some 1955-64 songs, with some 1970-73 songs mixed in.
+In 1990, WKAP switched to a satellite radio oldies music format, playing mostly songs from 1964 to 1969, though it mixed in music from as early as 1955 and as late as 1973.
 WKAP continued with this format until 1992, returning to adult standards using Westwood One's "AM Only" Network.
 This featured mostly standards and pop as well as some soft rock music of the 1950s, 1960s and 1970s.
-The decision to abandon oldies music in 1992 was due to 99.9 FM WODE's adopting the format in late 1991.
+The decision to abandon oldies music in 1992 was due to WODE-FM adopting the format in late 1991.

-In 1992, Holt Broadcasting also bought 1470 WXKW, which remained a country music station for another year.
-In 1993, the station switched to a satellite oldies format when 1320 flipped back to standards.
+In 1992, Holt Broadcasting also bought WXKW, which remained a country music station for another year.
+In 1993, the station switched to a satellite oldies format when WKAP flipped back to standards.
 A year later, on October 9, 1994, WKAP changed its call letters to WTKZ and became a talk radio station.
 This format was dropped on September 3, 1996, in favor of sports radio.
 In 1999, Holt sold WTKZ to Mega Communications, which changed the station to a tropical music format.

-On August 2, 2004, Nassau took over the station's operations, and made it into a simulcast of sports radio station WEEX.
+On August 2, 2004, Nassau Broadcasting Partners took over the station's operations, and made it into a simulcast of sports radio station WEEX.
 The following year, on February 14, 2005, it acquired WTKZ.
-WTKZ was acquired by NB Broadcasting in May 2012 in the same bankruptcy auction as WEEX.
-Both stations were part of the sale to Connoisseur Media.
+WTKZ, along with nine other Nassau stations in New Jersey and Pennsylvania (including WEEX), was purchased at bankruptcy auction by NB Broadcasting in May 2012.
+Nassau Broadcasting was controlled by Nassau's creditors, including Goldman Sachs, Pluss Enterprises, and P.E.
+Capital.
+In November 2012, Nassau Broadcasting filed a motion to transfer ownership of the stations to Connoisseur Media.
+The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.